-The State and EPA agree to develop, as a part of the State's Grant Work Plan, criteria for priority activities, including activities regarding handlers of hazardous waste.
-These criteria will be based on EPA program guidance, the Office of Enforcement and Compliance Assurance (OECA) MOA, and priorities of the State and will be used to identify activities that should receive the highest priority during the grant period.
+The State and EPA agree to develop, as a part of the State's grant work plan, criteria for priority activities, including activities regarding handlers of hazardous waste.
+These criteria will be based on EPA program guidance, the Office of Enforcement and Compliance Assurance (OECA) MOA, and priorities of the State of Delaware, and will be used to identify activities that should receive the highest priority during the grant period.
 They will be reviewed annually and revised as appropriate.

-Activities that could be considered high priority include, but are not limited to, facilities to be inspected or permitted, facilities requiring corrective action, and enforcement against owners or operators of facilities with known or suspected contamination that pose a risk to human health or the environment.
+Activities that could be considered high priority include, but are not limited to, facilities to be inspected, facilities to be permitted, facilities requiring corrective action, and enforcement against owners or operators of facilities with known or suspected contamination that pose a risk to human health or the environment.